Power up your CV with keywords

 Of course, while it's never a good idea to lie on your CV, it is a good idea to include as much of this language as possible.
 Think about how you could weave the right keywords into your CV, or even replace other, less relevant words, with ones that recruiters are more likely to search for.

 Top tip: Studies show that one in five recruiters will reject a CV before they get to the end of it.
-To stand a better chance of capturing their attention, consider frontloading your CV with the most relevant keywords so they catch the reader's eye before they choose to move on.
+To stand a better chance of capturing their attention, consider frontloading your CV with the most relevant keywords so that they catch the reader's eye before they choose to move on.

 Why you should always customise your CV

-Think of it like this: If you fancied buying a ready meal, you'd want to choose something that was tailored to your dietary requirements, your appetite, your budget and, of course, the kind of cuisine you felt like eating.
+Think of it like this.
+If you fancied buying a ready meal, you'd want to choose something that was tailored to your dietary requirements, your appetite, your budget and, of course, the kind of cuisine you felt like eating.
 You wouldn't look twice at a box simply marked 'microwave meal'; you'd want to know that the food was going to meet your exact wants and needs, and you'd look to the information on the box to tell you that.